Veradictus/Kaetram-Old/README.md

 ## TODO

 - Properly reset regions when reconnecting -- Almost Done
-- Y-sort and colliding animated tiles -- Done Client Sided
+- Y-sort and colliding animated tiles -- Done Client Sided.

-- Import the remainder of animated tiles
+- Import the remainder of animated tiles.
+- Make doors spawn and despawn for a player to prevent large memory usage.

 ## License